NYCDOE: Passport to Social Studies – Grade 11 Unit 1 Guide

 In this unit, Forming a Union: Colonial and Constitutional Foundations, students examine events that shaped the creation if the United States of America from the early 17th century until the first days of the early republic in the late 18th century.
-Students seek to answer the Essential Question: What are the American foundations for liberty and freedom? by investigating how European colonistaion in North America prompted cultural contact and exchange among diverse peoples as well as how expaning European settlement, economic expropriation, and cutural differences led to conflict.
+Students seek to answer the Essential Question: What are the American foundations for liberty and freedom? by investigating how European colonisation in North America prompted cultural contact and exchange among diverse peoples as well as how expanding European settlement, economic expropriation, and cultural differences led to conflict.
 At the conclusion of this unit students write two short essays about turning points during this period of United States history.

-Throughout the unit, students continue to strengthen historical thinking skills embedded in the Regents Exam for United States History and Government (Framework) including contextualizing primary source documents and establishing why certian events can be described as turning points.
+Throughout the unit, students continue to strengthen historical thinking skills embedded in the Regents Exam for United States History and Government (Framework) including contextualizing primary source documents and establishing why certain events can be described as turning points.
 Additionally, they will continue to strengthen their ability to interpret, select, and cite accurate historical evidence, and use disciplinary vocabulary to develop their analysis.

 This guide includes multiple components: